Are Eggs Bad for High Cholesterol

 As a matter of fact, another NCBI study shows that eating eggs daily increases LDL cholesterol marginally while increasing HDL cholesterol substantially.

-On the contrary, other studies have linked consuming eggs, especially when whole (yolk included), with a higher risk of chronic diseases.
+On the contrary, other studies have linked the consumption of eggs, especially whole eggs (yolk included), with a higher risk of chronic diseases.

 For instance, a recent analysis of about 20 RCTs (randomized controlled trials) found that individuals with high egg intake over an extended period had higher cholesterol levels than those with lower egg intake.